 Located at the edge of the Kenai Peninsula, near the picturesque town of Seward, Kenai Fjords National Park spans 669,984 acres.
 Home to the Harding Icefield, one of the country’s largest ice fields, the park features numerous fjords that, apparently, are responsible for the name of the region.

 For our Kenai Fjords National Park excursion, we booked a half-day tour with Major Marine Tours.
-When even President Obama had succumbed to the services of this company, we felt pretty confident to rely on this cruise for our visit to Kenai Fjords National Park.
+When even President Obama had used the services of this company, we felt pretty confident to rely on this cruise for our visit to Kenai Fjords National Park.

-Star of the Northwest was an easy target that was pretty difficult not to spot right away.
-Standing as the far end of the pier, the biggest vessel wide opened its door for the enthusiastic Kenai Fjords National Park’s explorers.
+Star of the Northwest was an easy target, pretty difficult not to spot right away.
+Standing at the far end of the pier, the biggest vessel wide opened its door, welcoming enthusiastic Kenai Fjords National Park’s explorers.

-Sharp at noon, the captain of our Major Marine Tours vessel gave last call, and the cruise boat took off.
-Words cannot describe what a blast was awaiting us ahead!
-Breathtaking glaciers, deep fjords, gigantic mountains, and tiny settlements at the far shores of the Kenai Fjords National Park, followed by narration of our ranger, Aubrey…
+Sharp at noon, the captain of our Major Marine Tours’ vessel declared last call, and the cruise ship took off.
+Words cannot describe what a delightful adventure was awaiting us ahead!
+The breathtaking glaciers, deep fjords, gigantic mountains, and sporadic houses at the far shore, followed by detailed narration of our ranger, Aubrey…

 The Second Largest Earthquake in World History

 Although officially becoming a national park only in 1980, the area of what is now known as Kenai Fjords National Park was not exempt of devastating effects of the 1964 Alaska earthquake, also known as the Great Alaskan Earthquake.

 Strategic Point during World War II

-Little-known fact: Resurrection Bay and its surrounding areas, including Kenai Fjords National Park, was a strategic point during World War II.
+And here comes another little-known fact.
+Resurrection Bay and its surrounding areas, including Kenai Fjords National Park, was a strategic point during World War II.
 To keep the bay unoccupied was an utmost important task of the U.S. armed forces.
 After Pearl Harbor attack, fearing future potential assaults from Japan, the U.S. Congress sent the military forces to Alaska.

-Famous Glaciers of Kenai Fjords National Park
+Exploring Famous Glaciers of Kenai Fjords National Park

-Nowadays, Resurrection Bay and Kenak Fjords National Park are mostly known for their glaciers.
-As I mentioned before, near 40 glaciers exist within Kenai Fjords National Park.
-It is approximately one quarter of all Alaska’s glaciers.
+Nowadays, Resurrection Bay and Kenai Fjords National Park are mostly known for their glaciers.
+As we mentioned before, near 40 glaciers exist within the area.
+It’s approximately one quarter of all Alaska’s glaciers.
 The abundance of snow, gravitational flow of ice, and suitable natural conditions of the park create an excellent place for continuous formation and growth of these natural phenomena.

-Our ranger, Aubrey, admitted, though, that Bear Glacier was her favorite.
-I could not agree more.
-The longest glacier in Kenai Fjords National Park with its adjacent lagoon is everything you can ask for.
-The winding shape of the towering Bear Glacier with one of its legs entering the lagoon looks magical and dreamy.
+Our lead ranger, however, admitted that Bear Glacier was her favorite.
+I couldn’t agree more.
+The longest glacier in the park with an adjacent lagoon was everything you could ask for.
+The winding shape of towering Bear Glacier with one of its legs entering the lagoon looked magical and dreamy.

 Better known as killer whales, the orcas are quite unique and stunning mammals.
-Despite their unofficial name, they are not whales – how we often think – but the largest representatives of the dolphin family.
-And like other dolphins, the wild orcas, reportedly, do not pose any harm to the humans.
+Despite their unofficial name, they are not whales, but the largest representatives of the dolphin family.
+And like other dolphins, the wild orcas reportedly don’t pose any harm to the humans.

-One thing that caught my attention in Aubrey’s narration about these marine animals is that the orcas are matriarchal creations.
-The females always lead their loyal tribes-pods and take care of baby orcas that usually stay with their mothers regardless of their sex and age.
+One thing that caught my attention in Aubrey’s narration about these marine animals was that the orcas are matriarchal creations.
+The females always lead their loyal tribes-pods and take care of the baby orcas that usually stay with their mothers regardless of their sex and age.

-Without a doubt, the Kenai Fjords is a must see destination in Alaska.
-The stunning scenery, enormous glaciers, incredible history, and rich wildlife of Southeast Alaska simply cannot be ignored.
+Without doubt, Kenai Fjords is a must see destination whether you explore it on foot at the Exit Glacier area or from the tour boat.
+The stunning scenery, enormous glaciers, incredible history, and rich wildlife of southern Alaska simply cannot be ignored.
 There is something for everyone.
-We traveled with Major Marine Tours, but you can enjoy the Kenai Fjords from the deck of any other boat tour company.
+We visited Kenai Fjords with the Major Marine Tours, but you can have equally pleasant experiences with any other tour companies.